 And Profit N3,600 – N2,760 = 840 is not your profit.

-The costs or expenses you incur when getting and selling the 12 cartons of small batteries must be considered to give you the exact profit made after selling the 12 cartons.
+The total costs of purchasing and selling the 12 cartons of small batteries must be noted to give you the exact profit made after sales of the 12 cartons.

 Let’s say you spent N120.00 on transportation to purchase the 12 cartons of batteries and N5.00 Nylon bag each was given out to your customers to wrap the cartons when they came to buy (i.e the cost incurred is N120.00 plus N5.00 * 12 cartons).